Effective Date: 9-22-21

 9.6.13 Missouri Special Needs Adoption Tax Credit

-Missouri families adopting a special needs child may be eligible to receive a Missouri Adoption Tax Credit for nonrecurring adoption expenses.
+Missouri families adopting a child on or after January 1, 2022, regardless of whether the child is a special needs child may be eligible to receive a Missouri Adoption Tax Credit for nonrecurring adoption expenses.
 These expenses can be claimed up to $10,000 if the adopting parent(s) has not been reimbursed by federal, state or local resources (sections 135.325 – 135.339, RSMo) or the expenses incurred by the family exceed those reimbursed by federal, state or local resources.
 The following material instructs staff in cooperating with the Missouri Department of Revenue in determining if a family may claim the tax credit.

 - Nonrecurring adoption expenses – Reasonable and necessary adoption fees, court costs, attorney fees, and other expenses which are directly related to the legal adoption of a special needs child and which are not incurred in violation of federal, state, or local laws.